Ariador/tengwar-ariador/README.md

 Edit of February 5 2025: Added the same invisible glyphs to Dan Smith's layout, too - replaced 'TengwarAriadorDS.otf' and 'TengwarAriadorDS.sfd'.
 Also replaced Namárië with full text.

-Edit of February 8 2025: Build 1.24 - Exchanged places of glyphs for dot and comma - sorry, just noticed it!
+cBuild 1.24 - Exchanged places of glyphs for dot and comma - sorry, just noticed it!
 Also changed glyph at \ key to lower thinnas accent, replaced layout picture, added glyphs tables in 'Tengwar Ariador Glyphs.pdf' and replaced glyphs names table with the actual 'Tengwar Ariador 1.24 Glyphs Names.pdf'.

+Edit of February 12 2025: Added Cyrillic ЙЦУКЕНГ layout + RightAlt keys.
+Mainly follows Ukrainian Cyrillc, and there is a place for every glyph, the files are 'Tengwar Ariador UA Layout.png' and 'Tengwar Ariador UA RightAlt Layout.png'.
+Now working on the Input Source.